putaindecode/putaindecode.io/content/en/articles/js/es2015/defaults.md

 # Enjoy!

-There is no more reasons *a priori* to see an `undefined` in a ES6 codebase.
+There is no more reasons *a priori* to see an `undefined` in an ES6 codebase.

 About the compatibility (at the time of the writing): only Firefox ≥ 43 support this feature (and just for function...).